World Union of Olympic Cities (UMVO)

 Fully supported by the International Olympic Committee (IOC), the Lausanne Summit for Olympic Cities is organised by the founders of the World Union of Olympic Cities, namely the city of Athens, host of the first modern Olympic Games in 1896, and the City of Lausanne, the Olympic Capital.

-The first edition of the Lausanne Summit was held in 2008.
+The first edition of the Smart Cities & Sport Summit was held in 2008.
 The AISTS has been responsible for organising the event's programme and the academic content since the beginning.

 For more information on the Union and the Summit, please consult the official website.